dcsil/CSC491/README.md

 Hello!
 My name is Julian Nadeau.
 You can reach me at julian.nadeau[at]utoronto.ca.

-I am a Senior Software Developer at GitHub during the day.
-I've also worked in the startup space quite a lot having experienced explosive growth in various roles at Shopify from 2013 through 2019, including their IPO.
+I am a Staff Software Developer at Stripe during the day.
+I've also worked in the startup space quite a lot having experienced explosive growth in various roles at GitHub (2019-2021) and Shopify (2013-2019, including their IPO).

 I've run a not-for-profit startup as well, called Code For Kids, that helped teach kids how to code.

-You can view my personal website at [https://jnadeau.ca](https://jnadeau.ca) and my [LinkedIn Profile here](https://www.linkedin.com/in/juliannadeau/).
+You can view my personal website at [https://jnadeau.ca](https://jnadeau.ca) and my [LinkedIn Profile here](https://www.linkedin.com/in/juliannadeau/)

+_All opinions are my own and do not reflect the opinion of current or former employers_.

 ### Office Hours